-It’s unlikely you’ll leave your smartphone lying in a drawer for very long, but some people do leave their laptop, battery packs or spare batteries unused for long periods of time.
+It’s unlikely you’ll leave your smartphone lying in a drawer for very long, but some people do leave their laptops, battery packs, or spare batteries unused for long periods of time.
 So try to keep them all at least half charged.

 Source: Simon Jary